lmuntaner/tech-introduction-product-people/docs/databases/project.md

 * There are sales.
 The sale has a date.
 * A sale has one customer.
 A customer can be in many sales.
 * A sale has a book.
 A book can be in many sales.

+You can find a solution [here](../../solutions/databases/bookshop-schema.pdf).

+### Bonus Requirements

+* You can sell more than one book per sale.
+More than once the same book in the same sale.
+* Sale can have a discount.
+* Book prices have currencies.
+There can be different prices per currency.